Image

 Relationships among the eutitanosaurs are still being worked out with no strong resolution at present.
 A new (2022) attempt to simplify the taxonomy (if not the various internal relationships) splits Eutitanosauria into Colossosauria and Saltosauroidea (the version shown here), but the memberships of these clades vary and the arrangement of other eutitanosaurs come out differently in various analyses.

 Colossosauria is a robust clade that seems to show up in many recent studies.
 It includes two strong subclades: Rinconsauria (Rinconsaurus and Muyelensaurus) and the Lognkosauria (including huge Notocolossus, stupendous Futalognkosaurus, tremendous Patagotitan, and its sister taxon, the even more gigantic 90-100 ton Argentinosaurus (perhaps the largest dinosaur of all)).
 Nearly all the very largest titanosaurs (indeed, dinosaurs) are lognkosaur colossosaurs, but not all.
-For instance, Alamosaurus (the last North American sauropod) and newly (2021) named Australotitan seem to be saltasaurids.
+For instance, Alamosaurus (the last North American sauropod) seems to be a saltasauroid.
 The position of tremendous Argyrosaurus (and many other titanosaurs) remains unresolved.

 Titanosaurs are the main group of herbivorous dinosaur in the southern continents (and parts of Europe) until the end of the Cretaceous, and were found on all continents.
 Titanosaurs include some truly tremendous forms: Futalognkosaurus, Argentinosaurus, Puertasaurus, Alamosaurus, and Patagotitan all seem to reach just about the same size: masses of perhaps 100 tons or so (depending on the methodology used; possibly around half that under other estimates), and lengths much more than 30 m.
 Other clades of eusauropod have multiple examples nearly as large.
 These dinosaurs are still smaller (less massive) than the modern blue whale, but otherwise exceed any living species of animal in mass.
 We will explore later on HOW it was that dinosaurs could be able to reach this supremely gigantic sizes.